Dre Campbell Farm

 Onions are also great for getting rid of certain harmful insects.

-They’re not a total bug deterrent like some of the other plants, but they are great at deterring cucumber beetles, cabbage worms, flea beetles, and carrot rust flies.
+Although they may not keep away every bug like other plants, they do a great job of deterring cucumber beetles, cabbage worms, flea beetles, and carrot rust flies.

 Some farmers also plant onions near tomatoes and kale to help keep aphids at bay.